dqfort/dq-fort-blog/src/content/blog/tips-for-django-development.md

 python manage.py startapp `app_name`
 ```

-An application in a Django project contains the logics how to handle the requests from client users, or it could be a group of background tasks.
-If you think it would deploy to different servers with different features, it should separate the features to different apps.
-For example, you might have `coreapp` app for public users and `myadmin` app for internal users, since `coreapp` deploy to more servers since more usage but `myadmin` should deploy fewer servers.
+An application in a Django project contains the logic of how to handle the requests from client users, or it could be a group of background tasks.
+If you think it would deploy to different servers with different features, it should separate the features into different apps.
+For example, you might have `coreapp` app for public users and `myadmin` app for internal users, since `coreapp` deploy to more servers since more usage but `myadmin` should deploy to fewer servers.

 And an app should depend on apps as a stack to avoid circular import.
 That means `myadmin` depend on `coreapp` but `coreapp` should not depend on `myadmin`.
 You would also create a `scheduler` app depend on `coreapp` and `myadmin`.

 ## Encapsulate business logic
-Web applications need to exchange data to database, usually about the business logic.
-It could be a good idea encapsulating that for readability and reusable.
-Django provides custom manger for structuring about it.
+Web applications need to exchange data to databases, usually about the business logic.
+It could be a good idea to encapsulate that for readability and reusable.
+Django provides a custom manger for structuring it.

-Let say there is a `BookingRoom` model to store booking rooms information.
+Let's say there is a `BookingRoom` model to store booking room information.
 You might want to find the rooms not booked, and you can use a custom model manager like:
 ```python
 class NonBookingRoomManager(models.Manager):
     def get_queryset(self):